-- The 'agent' (learning system), observes the 'environment', perform an 'action', and get 'rewards'. - must learn a series of 'actions' under different 'environments', where the 'actions' might affect the 'environment' in which the 'agent' is in. - AlphaGo
+- The 'agent' (learning system), observes the 'environment', perform an 'action', and get 'rewards'. - must learn a series of 'actions' under different 'environments', where the 'actions' might affect the 'environment' in which the 'agent' is in. - Not necessarily deep

 Batch and Online Learning